By Mary Braswell

-The initiative will also create opportunities for students of public policy, social welfare and urban planning who are drawn to international development issues, she said.
+The initiative will also create opportunities for students of public policy, social welfare and urban planning who are drawn to international development issues, Shah said.

-The health of an entire community hinges on the well-being of women and children, the researchers at IDPO have established.
+The health of an entire community hinges on the well-being of women and children, the researchers at the Global Lab have established.
 They have studied teachers in Pakistan, caregivers in rural Colombia, sex workers in Indonesia and young HIV patients in South Africa, among many other populations.

 In Shah’s Tanzania research, advocating for girls means also reaching out to boys.
 The boys come to play soccer and stay to hear about health risks and violence against girls — part of an international program that combines sport with sex education.